dahyoh/100DaysOfCloud/Journey/001/Readme.md

 ## Cloud Research

-- I am following the video on the 100DaysOfCloud on Youtube and also settingup my github.
+- Viewed videos on the 100DaysOfCloud on Youtube and also setting up my github repo.

-- Posted on send a request on linkedin to the 100DaysOf Cloud group
+- Sent a request on linkedin to the 100DaysOfCloud group

-- Research and find best materials to use for my study
+- Research and find best materials to use for AWS study

 - Join the discord group 100DaysOfCloud